vas-dav/BitcoinTicker/README.md

 # RealTime-Crypto-Ticker

 ## Project by Vasily Davydov
-> [Mikhail Stefantsev](https://github.com/MStefan99) has contributed in WEB-part of this project
  #### INFO
 - This device is making a connection with a `pro-api.coinmarketcap.com` using own API key.
 - Gathers the Data, converting it to the Json document